 0-1 Credits Students meet weekly to plan recreational and leisure programming for the campus community and other groups.
 Students practice designing, implementing, and evaluating programs through the delivery of multiple programmatic offerings.
 May be repeated once for credit.

 Prerequisites: OED 160 and OED 260

-OED 361 - Interpretive Program Design
+OED 361 - Interpretive Programming and Design

-3 Credits Students explore methods and strategies for designing and evaluating interpretive programs for the public.
-Topics include the use of firsthand experience, storytelling, displays, living history, nature trails, audio-visual materials, and publications to communicate the natural and cultural environments effectively and to interest a variety of audiences.
-Provides opportunities for peer teaching, individual and group presentations, and community outreach.
+3 Credits Students explore the methods and principles used by the National Park Service, Museums, and State Park systems to interpret natural and cultural environments effectively and to interest a variety of audiences.
+Students practice skills in both personal and non-personal interpretation by creating park/museum programs, interpretive literature, brochures, waysides, and other interpretive media.

 Prerequisites: One of the following courses: EDU 210, OED 261, OED 265, or instructor consent